MicrosoftDocs/customer-insights/ci-docs/sample-guide-predict-product-recommendation.md

 ## Task 3 - Create transaction history activity

 Review the article [about customer activities](activities.md).
-The following information assumes you familiarized with creating activities in general.
+The following information assumes you are familiar with creating activities in general.

 1. Create an activity called **eCommercePurchases** with the  *eCommercePurchases:eCommerce* entity and its primary key, **PurchaseId**.